dimitris-t/global-bitcoin-wallet/README.md

 * Tip: write a bot to spend the Bitcoin, that would be faster than manually using a Bitcoin wallet.
 * Tip: when sending Bitcoin, choose as high a fee as possible, to beat others trying to send the same Bitcoin.

-## How to airdrop Bitcoin into the Global Bitcoin Wallet?
+## How to send Bitcoin into the Global Bitcoin Wallet?

 * Import the wallet and create a receiving address.
 * Or type the seed into https://iancoleman.github.io/bip39/ and look in the Derived Addresses section under the Address column.
 The first address is `145SdiDuFJvW1HX61TNx45Qx6bhJAo2BQe`.
 Click on the BIP49 tab to get SegWit addresses.
 The first SegWit address is `3Aqj88oSKhQPafvWz1eU7K4CeWmVFoRmXD`.